 Skincare is but one small appeal of Botox’s healing potential

-Use of Botox as a cosmetic agent is just one way Botox helps people to care for their bodies.
-It helps MS patients to overcome overactive bladder muscles; it can be used to treat muscles spasms associated with cerebral palsy, eye muscle disorders, and even migraines.
+The use of Botox as a cosmetic agent is just one way Botox helps people to care for their bodies.
+It helps MS patients overcome overactive bladder muscles; it can be used to treat muscle spasms associated with cerebral palsy, eye muscle disorders, and even migraines.
 Over the years, Botox has been increasingly used to help improve people’s health.
-Doctors are prescribing Botox to combat a myriad of ailments, including depression, excessive sweating and even heart problems.
+Doctors are prescribing Botox to combat a myriad of ailments, including depression, excessive sweating, and even heart problems.

 It lengthens the lease on youth

 There is even a growing trend among Millennials today to use Botox as a preventative measure to ward off aging before it even sets in.
-Preventative Botox procedures among 20-29-year-olds have increased 28% since 2010.
+Given the rise of social media, Millennials may feel more pressured than previous generations to constantly look selfie-worthy – and this is where Botox can help.
+In fact, such preventative Botox procedures among 20-29-year-olds have increased 28% since 2010.

 It leads to higher self-esteem and better overall health

 The link between positive body image and high self-esteem is well established, and a recent Botox study showed a correlation to improved self-esteem and better overall health.
 Of 100 participants, half were selected at random to receive Botox injections, and the other half were administered a placebo treatment.
 Both Botox-treated patients and those who only received placebos reported improved body image, self-esteem, and overall physical health.
 This lends weight to the argument that the proactive nature of Botox treatments leads to better overall self-care, which promotes overall wellness.